-A traditional software development lifecycle (SDLC) often overlooks security testing and delays security verification and testing efforts until after the software has been created.
-However, vulnerabilities are an emergent property of software that appears throughout the design and implementation cycles.
-Gradually, the earlier a defect is uncovered, the cheaper it is to fix, which makes it important to employ many processes throughout the lifecycle.
+A conventional software development lifecycle (SDLC) often overlooks security testing and the testing efforts and security verification are delayed till the software product has been completely developed.
+However, Threats are a fledgling property in the process of software development that appears throughout the cycles of design and execution.
+Gradually, Uncovering a bug at the initial phase can help fix it at a cheaper expense, which makes it important to employ many processes throughout the lifecycle.

 This article discusses the importance of incorporating and addressing security issues early on in the lifecycle through a process called Secure Software Development Life Cycle, which ensures software quality from the early stages of the testing process.
 Such efforts engage the stakeholders early on as well as throughout analysis, design, and development of each software build, which is done in an incremental fashion.

-The SSDL is geared toward ensuring successful implementation of secure software.
-The six primary components of SSDL are-
+The SSDL is geared towards assuring a successful application of secure software.
+It has six major components:

 1. Security Guidelines, Rules, and Regulations

-It is important to note that security guidelines, rules, and regulations must be considered during the project’s inception phase.
+It is important to note that security guidelines and basic rules and regulations should be taken into account at the time of the Project’s inception phase.
 This component of SSDL is the primary requirement.
-At this phase, a system-wide specification is created that defines the security requirements that apply to the system; it can be based on specific government regulations.
+At this phase, a system-wide specification (defining the security needs which apply to the system) is generally based upon certain government regulations.
 In India, various corporate governance norms ensure that internal controls are put in place to curtail fraud and abuse.
 It is also important not only to document the security policy but also to continuously enforce it by tracking and evaluating it on an ongoing basis.

-2. Attack Use Cases and related security requirements
+2. Document Security Requirements, Develop Attack Use Cases

-- The application takes user input and uses SQL.
-SQL injection mitigations are a requirement.
+- The application takes the input given by the user and makes use of SQL.
+SQL injection mitigation is a fundamental requirement.

 - The application interfaces with other trusted applications, and these connections must be validated and protected.